Mahmoud-ghareeb/Extract-dates-from-images/README.md

-# Extract dates from images with 100% accuracy
+# Extract dates from images with 100% accuracy on test set